Patrick Cross, Executive Director

 Ben Daley, Program Director

 While leading a month-long backpacking trip in the Beartooth’s in 2016, Ben was inspired to return again to Red Lodge.
 Since then, they have been working as an overseas educator, primarily instructing semester abroad programs in Bolivia and Peru.
-Whether in the Andes or the Rockies, Ben works to understand the natural and cultural histories of mountain landscapes while connecting with the people that call them home.
-Since landing in Red Lodge this winter, they are excited to put down roots in the Absaroka-Beartooth Wilderness, cultivating stewardship through education and trail work.
+Ben works to understand the natural and cultural histories of mountain landscapes while connecting with the people that also call them home.
+Since landing in Red Lodge, they have enjoyed putting down roots in the Absaroka-Beartooth Wilderness.

 Linus Metzler, Chief Technology Consultant

 Linus is from Switzerland and has been working as a volunteer for the Absaroka-Beartooth Wilderness Foundation (ABWF) since 2013.
 His work with the ABWF includes working on trails as well as developing and operating the ABWF’s donor and volunteer database.
 He has a Bachelor’s degree in computer science and, among other jobs, works as a developer in his company, limenet.ch creating websites and developing custom solutions for clients.
 In his spare time, you can find him running or hiking on trails (preferably in the A-B), traveling, and horse riding.